 We know they’re good for us, but if you’re just not a fan of green vegetables, know that you’re not alone.
 Antioxidant-packed foods like green veggies pack an intense and often acquired flavour, and in the case of greens like arugula, Brussels sprouts, kale and more, the taste is downright bitter.

 The good news is there are ways to transform your greens so they’re not only more palatable, but downright delicious.

-Which greens should you try to eat more of? choosemyplate.gov recommends including the following in your diet:
+Which greens should you try to eat more of?
+Some of the best green vegetables to add to your diet include:

 - Bok Choy

-According to the Dietary Guidelines for Americans.
-Center for Nutrition Policy and Promotion, U.S. Department of Agriculture, each day you should be eating five to 13 servings of fruits and vegetables a day, depending on your caloric intake.
+According to Canada’s Food Guide, you should be aiming eating five to 10 servings of fruits and vegetables a day, depending on your caloric intake.
 One serving is about half a cup.

-According to the Harvard School of Public Health, a diet that is high in plant foods has some healthy benefits, including reducing the risk for cardiovascular disease and cancers, as well as helping with blood pressure, gastrointestinal health and vision issues.
+A diet that is high in plant foods has plenty of health benefits, including reducing the risk for cardiovascular disease and cancers, as well as helping with blood pressure, gastrointestinal health and vision issues.

-And green vegetables have an impressive nutritional résumé.
+Green vegetables in particular have an impressive nutritional résumé.
 Famed nutritionist Joy Bauer lists the nutrition powerhouses that greens can be, including arugula for phytnutrients, collard greens for vitamin A, endives and watercress for vitamin K, kale and spinach for vitamin C, mustard greens for vitamin B, radicchio and turnip greens for vitamin E.